πPositions and Leverage

 In perpetual futures trading, there are two main types of positions:

-π Position Profit and Loss
+π Profit and Loss on Positions

 π What is Leverage

 In perpetual futures trading, leverage plays a key role, amplifying both potential profits and risks.
 Leverage allows traders to control a larger position using less capital.
 Essentially, it amplifies the impact of price changes on your account.
-When traders use leverage, they borrow additional funds to increase their investment, thereby gaining greater exposure to the selected asset.

 How Leverage Works